Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

 This creates the a copy of all the source of the repository on your local drive.
 In this 'clone' directory, you can find the files from the repository which you can work with.

-If you prefer not to install git, you can download a zip file instead by clicking the "Download ZIP" button.
+If you prefer not to install git, you can download a zip file instead by clicking the 'Download ZIP' button.

  ![](img/githubDownload.png)

 In this workshop, we will provide the command line instructions, but feel free to use the method you prefer.

+### git command line

+Using git from the command line on Mac OSX or Linux is straight forward, just open a console window. git, node, and npm should work from there if present on your system.
+On Windows, you can choose between few options: a bash console, a powershell console, or the standard command prompt.
+You can decide which one to use from the Github tool in the settings panel.
+You would access the git console by running the 'Git Shell' icon which should be on your Desktop or in your Programs list.

 ### Fork option

 Last, someone may want to work on the wokshop and saves this results on his own github account - in this case, you need to 'fork' the repository from your account and clone the 'forked' repository.
-To fork a repository, log in Github using your account, go to the repository you want to fork, and press the
+To fork a repository, log in Github using your account, go to the repository you want to fork, and press the 'Fork' button.

  ![](img/githubFork.png)